 Income Inclusion and Repayment of COVID-19 Distributions

-The distribution would be included in an individual’s taxable income ratably over a three-year period, unless the participant opted to have the withdrawal taxed in the year of distribution.
+The distribution would be included in an individual’s taxable income over a three-year period, unless the participant opted to have the withdrawal taxed in the year of distribution.
 Since these distributions would not be treated as taxable distributions, the mandatory 20% tax withholding wouldn’t apply.

-A participant also has the option of repaying the COVID-19 related withdrawal to an eligible retirement plan within three years of the distribution – this would be treated an eligible rollover, so it would be subject to the retirement plan contribution limits.
+A participant also has the option of repaying the COVID-19 related withdrawal to an eligible retirement plan within three years of the distribution – this would be treated an eligible rollover, so it would be subject to the mandatory 20% tax withholding.

 Temporary Loan Limit Increase